romhacks/packutil/README.md

+*Update 2022: We haven't had much time to work on this recently.
+We'll probably finish it.
+Eventually.*

 # packutil
 Packutil is a utility to easily set up a an environment where you can create resource packs for Minecraft: Java Edition.
 It supports multiple versions and offers a simple GUI for configuration.